Youmni/flipflow/README.md

 - **Create a card set:** Users can create a new set of cards for studying or other purposes.
 - **Add cards to a set:** Users can add individual cards to a set to enhance learning.
 - **View public sets with cards:** Users can explore all public sets and learn from shared content.
-- **Edit or delete sets and individual cards:** Users can manage their sets, including editing or deleting tasks.
-Group members (with the right permissions) can also perform these actions.
+- **Edit or delete sets and individual cards:** Users can manage their sets, including editing or deleting sets and cards.

 ## Installation Guide